vanditbhut/vanditbhut.github.io/README.md

 # Vandit Bhut

-Welcome to my portfolio!
+<div align="justify"> Welcome to my portfolio!
 I am a Data Science graduate with a master's degree from Swansea University, specializing in Data analysis, Machine learning, and Data engineering.
 I am passionate about transforming raw data into actionable insights and leveraging technical expertise to solve complex business challenges.
-Below is a summary of my skills, experience, and projects.
+Below is a summary of my skills, experience, and projects. <div>

 ---

 ## About Me
-I have experience in collecting, cleaning, and analyzing diverse datasets, developing predictive models, and building data visualizations for data-informed decision-making.
-I am proficient in Python, SQL, Power BI, and AWS, with hands-on experience in optimizing workflows and implementing ETL pipelines.
+<div align="justify"> I have experience in collecting, cleaning, and analyzing diverse datasets, developing predictive models, and building data visualizations for data-informed decision-making.
+I am proficient in Python, SQL, Power BI, and AWS, with hands-on experience in optimizing workflows and implementing ETL pipelines. <div>

 ---